seveas/git-spindle/docs/gitlab.rst

   Bio       Python developer, linux admin, solving scalability issues at booking.com RSA key   ...N0nFw3oW5l (Dennis Kaarsemaker (git))

-.. describe:: git lab whois
+.. describe:: git lab whois <user>...

 If you want to see some information about other users, use :command:`git lab whois`::